Eswar3008/scrolling-headings/README.md

 ## Usage

 Once the project is set up locally, open the `index.html` file in a web browser.
-Scroll through the page to see the animated "TECHNO" headings responding to the scroll action.
+Scroll through the page to see the animated "ER" headings responding to the scroll action.

 Feel free to modify the HTML, CSS, or JavaScript files to experiment with different designs or behaviors.